Scrashdemix/thesis-generating-ml-pipelines/README.md

 # Towards Automatically Generating Context-Specific ML Pipelines
-This repository contains all publicly available artifacts related to a case study as part of my master thesis about generating Machine Learning (ML) Pipelines depending on the context provided by the user.
-For this, interviews shall be conducted to figure out the quantity as well as the type of context needed for generating quality ML Pipelines.
-In a second round of interviews a prototypical approach shall be evaluated by the participants.
-This prototype is supposed to generate Kubeflow Pipelines based on user input.
+This repository contains all publicly available artifacts related to a case study as part of my master thesis about generating Machine Learning (ML) pipelines depending on the context provided by the user.
+As a first step, interviews will be conducted to analyze practitioner requirements for ML pipeline steps, pipeline quality, as well as the degree of context-dependent variants.
+A prototypical generation approach will be created based on these results.
+Finally, this approach will be evaluated in a second round of interviews, where participants use the prototypical tool support.

 ## Research Objective
 ```
-Develop a Program
+Develop a tool-supported approach
-For the purpose of Automatic ML Pipeline Generation
+For the purpose of generating context-dependent ML pipelines
-From the viewpoint of data scientists
+From the viewpoint of ML practitioners
-In the context of MLOps
+In the context of different ML project requirements
 ```

 ## Research Questions
-__RQ 1:__ How does an ML Pipeline look like?
+__RQ 1.1:__ Which components are important for effective ML pipelines?

-__RQ 1:__ What are quality requirements of ML Pipelines?
+__RQ 1.2:__ Which quality requirements are important for effective ML pipelines?

-__RQ 2:__ How do ML Pipelines depend on an user-specific context?
+__RQ 2:__ How much are ML pipeline steps and quality requirements influenced by the project- or user-specific context?

-__RQ 3:__ How can high-quality ML Pipelines be generated depending on the context?
+__RQ 3:__ What is a feasible approach to automatically generate context-dependent, high-quality ML pipelines?